Tips and tricks to help you get the most out of paid search on China’s largest search platform

 - Photos of your office building

-Due to the complex, ever-changing process involved, many companies choose to work with a specialist digital agency when getting set up on Baidu.
+Due to the complex, ever-changing process involved, many companies choose to work with a specialist digital agency when getting set up.

 Restrictions on Baidu